Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 LCD - Plasma Display Technology Shoot-Out

-An in-depth scientific comparison and analysis of four flagship top-of-the-line LCD and Plasma HDTVs from Panasonic, Samsung, Sharp, and Sony.
+An in-depth scientific comparison and analysis of four flagship top-of-the-line LCD and Plasma TVs from Panasonic, Samsung, Sharp, and Sony.
 Examines misleading and exaggerated specifications, Dynamic Contrast Ratios, Viewing Angles, Extended Color Gamuts, Calibration, Color accuracy, Gray Scale accuracy, and artifacts.

 LCD Response Time and Motion Blur

-An in-depth scientific comparison and analysis of eight mid-line to top-of-the-line LCD HDTVs with 60 Hz and 120 Hz screen refresh rates, LED backlight strobing and motion enhancement processing using moving test patterns, moving photographs, and full live video.
+An in-depth scientific comparison and analysis of eight mid-line to top-of-the-line LCD TVs with 60 Hz and 120 Hz screen refresh rates, LED backlight strobing and motion enhancement processing using moving test patterns, moving photographs, and full live video.

 Display Myths Shattered

-A feature article that uncovers spec exaggeration and marketing gimmicks in displays and HDTVs.
+A feature article that uncovers spec exaggeration and marketing gimmicks in displays and TVs.
 Topics covered include Confusing and Useless User Controls, Contrast Ratios, Response Times and Motion Blur, and Expanded Color Gamuts.
 We explain the issues and tell you what the real numbers are and what they really mean.

-DisplayMate's quick guide and recommendations on how to buy the best HDTV and computer monitor including things to look for, things to what out for and avoid, and tips on in-store visual testing and evaluation.
+DisplayMate's quick guide and recommendations on how to buy the best TV and computer monitor including things to look for, things to what out for and avoid, and tips on in-store visual testing and evaluation.

-The Automatic Brightness controls and Light Sensors have a major impact on battery run time for Smartphones and US power consumption for HDTVs, in addition to image and picture quality, screen readability, viewing comfort, and preventing eye strain.
+The Automatic Brightness controls and Light Sensors have a major impact on battery run time for Smartphones and US power consumption for TVs, in addition to image and picture quality, screen readability, viewing comfort, and preventing eye strain.
 We demonstrate with extensive data that existing Controls and Light Sensors are useless due to bad design and engineering.

 Analyzes and compares the four leading main-stream display technologies with articles on the Primary Specs, Gray-Scale and Color Accuracy, Display Artifacts and Image Quality, and Display Technology Assessments.

-LCoS Display Technology Shoot-Out
+LCoS Display Technology Shoot-Out Article Series

 Comparison of CRT, LCD, Plasma, DLP, and LCoS Technologies